discombobulateme/Meals-Database/Readme.md

 # The Meals Databse

 This a student project is based on Flask, Bootstrap and [TheMealDB](https://www.themealdb.com/) api.
-The base code that is in the repo should be pretty self explaniatory at this stage :)
+The base code that is in the repo should be pretty self explanatory at this stage :)

 ### Clone the repository

 Take a copy of the code on to your own computer